boxen/our-boxen/README.md

 For organization projects (read: repositories that people will be working in), please see the documentation in the projects module template we provide.

 For per-user configuration that doesn't need to be applied globally to everyone, please see the documentation in the people module template we provide.

+## Binary packages

+We support binary packaging for everything in Homebrew, RBEnv, and NVM.
+See `config/boxen.rb` for the environment variables to define.